What Has Lockdown Ever Done For Me? Training With The Team, that's what!

 My Matwork Pilates has come on quite markedly.
 I am a stiff heavy bloke with a Military background, so I can’t expect the splits, but I am getting better every week.
 All who have joined us throughout lockdown say the same.

 I don’t reckon a single Training With The Team session has been the same as the next.
 We’re discovering new variations all the time.
 I start with the Classical Matwork repertoire as a base, ask someone to give us a theme for the day and we’re off.
 On Fridays we tackle the Classical Mat in the traditional order (more or less) and the improvement in all of us is truly gratifying.

 The genius of the Pilates Method is that it is so relevant to all bodies, all people at all levels of capacity.
 The more you train, the more you learn, and the more you learn, the greater the possibilities for further learning expand.

 So, while teaching Pilates online has made me better at reading bodies in two dimensions, and better at verbalising my instructions, the most exciting thing about lockdown for me in Pilates has been that I have become better at practice, practice, practice.

 All Instructors are welcome to join Training With The Team for free.
 Sessions are run at 1pm on Tuesdays, Wednesdays and Fridays.
-Simply follow the link to register:Register for Training With The Team on Zoom
+Simply follow the link to register:Train on Zoom